 The yacht owes her exterior design and naval architecture to Benetti, who used three strong horizontal lines of panoramic windows to add nuance to the profile.
 Pomponi and her Luxury Projects team created the calm, contemporary interiors inside the strong-looking envelope using a pleasing earthy colour palette.
 What makes this yacht extra special, however, is the wealth of well-considered features that you don’t see.
 The project’s most essential elements are invisible to the naked eye.
 For instance, the owner didn’t want to see any air-conditioning grids or sources of light.
 “He didn’t want any spotlights,” Pomponi says.
 “Everything had to be holistic and integrated.
 He wanted the yacht to feel like a home.”

 The Luxury Projects team and the shipyard went to great lengths to hide the air intakes behind i’s cabinets.
-Also, the designer spent a lot of time on the lighting plan so that the only visible spotlights are those mandated for emergency purposes.Read More/Benetti motor yacht Alfa for sale
+Also, the designer spent a lot of time on the lighting plan so that the only visible spotlights are those mandated for emergency purposes.Read More/$5M price adjustment on Benetti motor yacht Alfa